Biden: Russia 'shamelessly violated' UN Charter in Ukraine

 “This new announcement of $2.9 billion will save lives through emergency interventions and invest in medium- to long-term food security assistance in order to protect the world’s most vulnerable populations from the escalating global food security crisis,” the White House said.

-Biden is confronting no shortage of difficult issues as leaders gather this year.
+Biden was confronting no shortage of difficult issues as leaders gather this year.

 In addition to the Russian war in Ukraine, European fears that a recession could be just around the corner are heightened.
 Administration concerns grow by the day that time is running short to revive the Iran nuclear deal and over China’s saber-rattling on Taiwan.